zaferozzcan/Calculator-App/README.md

 # Calculator-App

-A basic calculator application that addes two number and send it to the browser.
+A basic calculator application that adds two number and send it to the browser.

 # Project Outcomes
 <ul>